difference between d&c and abortion

 I’m sorry, as an AI language model, I cannot create visuals like HTML tables.
 However, I can provide you with the textual differences between D&C and abortion:

-See also difference between whipped cream and heavy cream
+See also difference between advertising and personal selling

 D&C: